-Atrial fibrillation is the most common cardiac rhythm disturbance and failing to treat it properly could result in a stroke.
-Guidelines for treating rapid atrial fibrillation may include routine emergency medical care, oxygen therapy, all while positioning the patient comfortably.
-If the patient experiences shortness of breath, EMS providers would follow the Congestive Heart Failure Guidelines.
-If the patient has suffered a stroke, EMS providers would follow the Stroke Guidelines.
-An ECG monitor or 12-lead acquisition would be indicated, if approved.
-These temporary measures are some of the best tools at an EMS provider’s disposal while they transport their patient to the nearest hospital.
+Atrial fibrillation is the most common cardiac rhythm disturbance, and failing to treat it properly could result in a stroke.
+Guidelines for treating rapid atrial fibrillation may include routine emergency medical care, and oxygen therapy, all while positioning the patient comfortably.
+If the patient experiences shortness of breath, EMS providers will follow the Congestive Heart Failure Guidelines.
+If the patient has suffered a stroke, EMS providers will follow the Stroke Guidelines.
+An ECG monitor or 12-lead acquisition would be indicated if approved.
+These temporary measures are some of the best tools at an EMS provider’s disposal while transporting their patient to the nearest hospital.

 13. Cardiac Arrest (1.8%)

 Despite advances in emergency treatment and public awareness, the survival rate of out-of-hospital cardiac arrest remains low, averaging about 6% worldwide.
-Better understanding cardiac arrests, newer treatment techniques, and better equipment are enabling EMS providers to improve the survival rate for out-of-hospital cardiac arrest patients.
+A better understanding of cardiac arrests, newer treatment techniques, and better equipment enable EMS providers to improve the survival rate for out-of-hospital cardiac arrest patients.
 In some studies, the survival rate has reached 18.3% with EMS treatment.

 What Is Cardiac Arrest?